This sock snowman craft is quick and easy to put together (under 15 minutes) and makes a great DIY gift idea or cute no-sew decoration.

 - Small snowman nose

 Start by cutting the top off of your sock.
-This will be used as the hat later so just set aside.
+This piece will become the hat later, so just set it aside for now.

 You should have something that looks like the image below once you have stuffed the sock full.